 If the device is not configured for local management, you must switch to local management before onboarding the device.
-See the Switching Between Local and Remote Management chapter of the Cisco Firepower Threat Defense Configuration Guide for Firepower Device Manager, Version 6.4.0 or 6.4.0.x.
+See the Switching Between Local and Remote Management chapter of the Cisco Firepower Threat Defense Configuration Guide for Firepower Device Manager, Version X.Y.

 It is a best practice that the address you use to onboard the FTD device is a static address.
 However, if the address is assigned by DHCP, it would be optimal to use a DDNS (dynamic domain name system) to automatically update your FTD's domain name entry with the new IP address of the device if it changes.

 Note: FTD does not natively support DDNS, so you would need to configure your own DDNS.

-Important: If your device gets an IP address form a DHCP server, you do not have a DDNS server updating the FTD's domain name entry with any new IP addresses, and your FTD receives a new address, you can change the IP address CDO maintains for the device and then reconnect the device.
+Important: If your device gets an IP address from a DHCP server, you do not have a DDNS server updating the FTD's domain name entry with any new IP addresses, and your FTD receives a new address, you can change the IP address CDO maintains for the device and then reconnect the device.

 Completed FTD Device Configuration